jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/getting-started-with-azure-openai/post.md

 It's also possible to customise the app to your needs using environments variables in Azure, you can check the possible options in [this article](https://github.com/microsoft/sample-app-aoai-chatGPT/tree/ea7a94a7979fc62f56ffac553401d483ff6d807e?tab=readme-ov-file#environment-variables), this should allow you to change the logo and some of the wording in the page

-And that's all, you should have the app running now!
+And that's all, you should have the app up and running now!

 If you like the article, please follow me on X at [@juanstoppa](https://twitter.com/juanstoppa) where a regularly post about AI.
+F